elunico/Python-Finite-State-Machine/README.md

 the methods in the decorator.
 We will now see the class example from above, but fully written out to implement the state checking logic described in the beginning of the article.

+Note that because you are only passing strings into the decorators, it is trivially easy to allow transitions to the state being defined by the method by simply including the name of the method in the list of valid 'from states'

 ```python
 @Machine(init_state='stop')
 class Player: